systemslab/popper-paper/paper/paper.md

 ## Automated Performance Regression Testing

-OSS projects such as the Linux kernel go through rigorous performance testing [@intel_linux_2016] to ensure that newer version don't introduce any problems.
+Open source projects such as the Linux kernel go through rigorous performance testing [@intel_linux_2016] to ensure that newer versions don't introduce any problems.
 Performance regression testing is usually an ad-hoc activity but can be automated using high-level languages [@jimenez_aver_2016] or statistical techniques [@nguyen_automated_2012].

-**Tools and services**: Aver is an example of a language and validation tool that allows authors to express and corroborate statements about the runtime metrics gathered of an experiment.
+**Tools and services**: Aver [@jimenez_aver_2016] is an example of a language and validation tool that allows authors to express and corroborate statements about the runtime metrics gathered of an experiment.

 # The Popper Convention: A DevOps Approach to Producing Academic Papers {#sec:popper}

-The goal for _Popper_ is to give researchers a common framework to reason, in a convened way, about how to structure all the dependencies and generated artifacts associated with an experiment.
+The goal for _Popper_ is to give researchers a common framework to reason, in a systematic way, about how to structure all the dependencies and generated artifacts associated with an experiment.
 This convention provides the following unique features:

- 1. Provides with a methodology (or experimentation protocol) for generating self-contained experiments.
+ 1. Provides a methodology (or experiment protocol) for generating self-contained experiments.
  2. Makes it easier for researchers to explicitly specify validation criteria.
  3. Abstracts domain-specific experimentation workflows and toolchains.
- 4. Re-usable experiment templates that provide curated experiments commonly used by a research community.
+ 4. Provides reusable experiment templates that provide curated experiments commonly used by a research community.

 ## Self-containment